-Do you really think Eva Longoria really uses box hair color?
+8. Advertising Celebrities Do you really think Eva Longoria really uses box hair color?
 NO!
+Enough said.

 Professional formulas do not change.
 If a stylist creates that honey brown for you, she keeps that formula in your file so that next time you come in she can touch up only your regrowth with that formula to avoid over depositing and can use a different formula to refresh your ends.
 How’s that for consistency and customizing?

 10. You Are Worth More You are better than average or far-below-average hair.
 We all have those designer shoes, bags, or gems, why not have designer hair?
 If you are dead set on using box hair color then so be it and we will let you be.
 But, we are here to advise you on only what is best for you and the integrity of your hair.
 You have a beautiful personality.
 Your exterior should match so that you can just ooze beauty and confidence.

 Now, if you have chosen to finally take the professional route, how can you keep your piggy bank from crying?

 Take it slow.
 If you are going for a major change, take baby steps.
 Your wallet won’t take a major hit all at once.
 And do realize it may take more than one visit to achieve the wanted results anyhow.
 When you have been using box color, the stylist has a hard time predicting what the lightener may lift to.
 Plus, we should protect the integrity of the hair.
 For those of you who have those stubborn grays.

 Try highlights!
 The regrowth will be much less noticeable allowing you to get away with color services less often.